If you do not pay charges owed to the University of Washington on time, your account will become delinquent and possibly go into default.

 - Additional fees may be charged to you, including collection fees based on a percentage, up to 40% of the amount owed.

 - You may lose eligibility for other student aid and assistance under other Federal Loan programs.

-- All loans are reported to national Credit Reporting Agencies and become part of the data used to determine your credit history.
+- Loans may be reported to national Credit Reporting Agencies and become part of the data used to determine your credit history.

 - The entire loan balance (interest and principle) becomes due in full.

 - You may lose the right to loan deferments and forbearances.

 Remember, many loan funds are a revolving fund: your payments enable future students to participate in the same program.

 Lender and Servicer Links